Services & Industries

 Oregon State Bar

-Jeff’s practice emphasizes mergers and acquisitions, and a range of corporate and business matters.
+Jeff is a business and corporate partner at Tonkon Torp.
 He regularly counsels public, private, and nonprofit entities with respect to mergers and acquisitions, corporate governance, securities and financings, and other general corporate matters.
-He also regularly advises clients with regard to equity ownership disputes.
+He also advises clients with regard to partnership and equity ownership disputes.

-Jeff’s interest in nonprofit organizations includes his service as a director of Albertina Kerr, his prior service as a director and treasurer of Oregon Humanities, and his leadership in the growth of Marathon Scholars.
-He is a founding member of Marathon, which provides higher education scholarship opportunities to students with financial need.
+Jeff’s interest in nonprofit organizations includes his service as a director of Albertina Kerr, his prior service as a director and treasurer of Oregon Humanities, and his leadership in the formation and operation of Marathon Scholars.
 He also assists the James Beard Public Market, Friends of William Stafford, Sisters Arts Association, and a number of other nonprofits in the Portland area.

-By day, Jeff has a busy transactional and corporate law practice, and chairs the firm’s Business Department (since 2008).
-Evenings and weekends find him in the kitchen, cooking for his family and enjoying regular trips to his neighborhood farmers’ market.
-For the past 11 years, Jeff has been actively involved in the effort to create the James Beard Public Market in downtown Portland.
-Believing the market would be a great civic amenity, an everyday showcase for local food producers and a centerpiece for regional tourism, Jeff has provided it significant pro bono corporate, governance and nonprofit work.
+By day, Jeff has a busy transactional and corporate law practice – evenings and weekends find him in the kitchen, cooking for his family and enjoying regular trips to his neighborhood farmers’ market.
+For the past decade and a half, Jeff has been actively involved in the effort to create the James Beard Public Market in downtown Portland, providing it significant pro bono corporate, governance and nonprofit work.
+The market will be a great civic amenity, an everyday showcase for local food producers, and a centerpiece for regional tourism.

 Acquisition of Nonprofit Religious Corporation